Undergraduate Course Catalog 2016-2017

 4EDUC 500 is required only for those preparing for teacher certification.

-In addition to the biology core curriculum, students must complete 10 biology elective courses.
-Eight of the 10 courses are to be selected from courses listed in three categories/disciplines; the other two can come from the category lists or can be any other biological sciences course with approval of the student’s adviser.
-The eight selected courses should include at least two from each of the three categories and must include two animal courses, two plant courses, and one microbe course.
+In addition to the biology core curriculum, students must complete seven biology elective courses.
+Three of the seven courses are to be selected from courses listed in three categories/disciplines; the other four can come from the category lists or can be any other biological sciences course with approval of the student’s adviser.
+The seven selected courses should include at least one each from the three categories and must include one animal-identified course and one plant-identified course.
 A complete list of approved courses in each category/discipline is available from the student’s adviser, the Department of Biological Sciences office, and the biology website at biology.unh.edu.
 Corequisite lecture and lab courses count as one course.
-Courses listed in more than one category will satisfy requirements in only one category.
 All UNH students must take four writing-intensive courses and one must be in their major.

 Note: It is strongly recommended that students participate in an exchange semester at another university or in a field-oriented program or internship.
 There are many exchange opportunities available in which a full semester of credits toward the major may be earned.
 In addition, students should explore the courses at the Shoals Marine Laboratory (SML), which provides an excellent setting for several “field-oriented” courses during the summer.
-Often there is financial support available for the SML programs (see the SML website at (http://marine.unh.edu/sml/) or the Cornell website at www.sml.cornell.edu for details.
+Often there is financial support available for the SML programs.
+(See the SML website at https://marine.unh.edu/SML or the Cornell website at www.sml.cornell.edu for details.)
 It is further recommended that students explore possibilities of one or more semesters of independent investigation (research projects).
 For details, students should contact their adviser.
 Financial support is available for most of these programs.

 Pre-Health Professional Program